College of Law > Law Library > About

 For a directory of Rinn Law Library Staff, please visit our Law Library Staff Directory Page.

-As a selective Federal Depository library (currently selecting 8 percent of available items) the Rinn Law Library supports the general collection activities of the law school and the university libraries (Lincoln Park campus, Loop campus and suburban locations), as well as the needs of residents of the 7th Congressional District.
+The DePaul University Rinn Law Library has been designated a Federal Depository Library since 1979.
+As a selective Federal Depository library, the Rinn Law Library supports the general collection activities of the law school and the university libraries (Lincoln Park campus, Loop campus and suburban locations), as well as the needs of residents of the 7th Congressional District.

 Selections for the DePaul University Libraries are made under a formal Selective Housing Agreement with the law library.